lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork21.md

 ## Assignment

+If on campus and connected to a MSU network:
 * Log in to the server.
 * From your home directory, navigate to `classwork/week14/mon/`, creating directories `week14` and `mon` if necessary.
 * Copy the `llist.c` file from `/public/classwork/week14/mon` and fill in `create_new_digit` function.

+If off campus:
+* Copy the code below.
+Using a C compiler of your choice (if you don't have one, use https://www.jdoodle.com/c-online-compiler/), fill in the `create_new_digit` function so that the program prints `1->2->3->`.
+* In a DM to Lucy on Discord, copy your code.

 ## Autograder